StegVerse-Labs/continuity-vault-kit/README.md

 **Current Format Version:** 0.1.0

-This version defines the baseline folder structure and preservation policy for the KnowledgeVault system.
+This version defines the baseline folder structure and preservation policies for the KnowledgeVault system.
+The structure will evolve carefully over time with backward compatibility in mind.

 ---